 Year 2 Homework Expectations

 Your child will bring their homework book home each Tuesday.
-This will contain their spellings and sentence homework, their maths fact to learn that week and an inference activity.
+This will contain their spellings and sentence homework, their maths fact to learn that week and an inference/vocabulary activity.
 Homework books should then be handed in the following Monday.

 Your child will receive up to 5 spellings each week on a ‘Look, Cover, Write, Check’ sheet.
 Your child is expected to write a sentence for each spelling.
 They may choose to write a sentence each day.